ublue-os/ucore/README.md

 #### Backups with Sanoid/Syncoid

 sanoid/syncoid is a great tool for manual and automated snapshot/transfer of ZFS datasets.
-However, there is not a current stable RPM, rather they provide [instructions on installing via git](https://github.com/jimsalterjrs/sanoid/blob/master/INSTALL.md#RHEL/CentOS/AlmaLinux) that are worth reading for those who want to enable them in a ucore install.

 `ucore` comes with sanoid and syncoid pre-installed.
 Sanoid already has both a systemd service and timer setup that can be enabled after the user creates a `sanoid.conf` file and places it in `/etc/sanoid`.
 The easiest way to create a `sanoid.conf` file is by copying the [template](https://github.com/jimsalterjrs/sanoid/blob/master/sanoid.conf) provided in the sanoid repo and altering it to reference the zfs pools/datasets to snapshot.
 The service & timer can then be enabled with `systemctl enable sanoid.timer`.

 For backups you will need to create a simple systemd service and timer that triggers syncoid to perform the zfs replication.
-This setup will vary depending on where the backups are going, but the syncoid job can be setup on the "source" (push backups), or the backup target (pull backups).
-There are [guides](https://discourse.practicalzfs.com/t/setting-up-syncoid-for-offsite-backup/1611/3) online that can help users navigate what they need to do for their setup.
+This setup will vary depending on where the backups are going, but the syncoid job can be setup on the "source" (push backups), or the backup "target" (pull backups).
+There are [guides](https://discourse.practicalzfs.com/t/setting-up-syncoid-for-offsite-backup/1611/3) online, as well as the [sanoid repo](https://github.com/jimsalterjrs/sanoid/blob/master/INSTALL.md#RHEL/CentOS/AlmaLinux), that can help users navigate what they need to do for their setup.

 Bellow is a simple example of `syncoid.service` and `syncoid.timer` files in a "pull" configuration: